 One useful tool for ordering character information and research is Evernote.
 You can use Evernote to ‘clip’ or save online articles in part or full to notebooks within the app.
 Create a notebook called ‘Characters’ and another called ‘Settings’.
 Do this for each element of your novel.
 You’ll create a resource for every element that offers useful research and/or inspiration.
 Here’s an example of how to use Evernote to write fiction by Walter Glenn from Lifehacker:

-6: Accept that first drafts are often messy and imperfect
+6: Accept that first drafts are imperfect

 Before you launch into writing your first draft, remind yourself it won’t be perfect.
 The best first draft is a finished first draft.
 If the cutting critic in you won’t keep quiet, try methods for avoiding editing as you go.
 You can: